DefinitelyRus/EZBM/README.md

 ---

-## 💾 Data Strategy & Resetting
+## Data Strategy & Resetting

-* **Database (`business_data.db`):** The prototype uses a completely local SQLite file saved inside the user's `My Documents` folder (or OneDrive-backed equivalent).
+* The database is stored locally as a `SQLite` file inside your `Documents` folder.
-* **The "Wipe" Rule:** Because we are avoiding complex database migrations during early prototyping, if you change the database schema, simply delete the `business_data.db` file and rerun the back-end application to let it regenerate a fresh schema.
+* If you make changes to the database structure, just delete the `business_data.db` file and restart the backend to recreate it.
-* **Authentication:** User passwords are stored in **plain text** for this prototype phase.
-Do not use real-world passwords.
+* Passwords are saved in plain text for this prototype.
+Please do not use real passwords.